 Brian Doyle’s fiction debut Mink River (Oregon State University Press, 2010) takes place in Neawanaka, a small, fictional village on the central Oregon coast whose indigenous origins reach back about 5000 years.
 In the present day, its predominantly working-class population is affected by the steady decline of the logging and fishing industries.
 Irish immigrants, new and old, live side by side with Salish inhabitants.

-Many different characters tell their stories in different styles.
-Lyrical passages listing flora and fauna of the Pacific Northwest are followed by recorded monologs on family and local history, and breathless chapters juxtaposing the parallel actions of two characters alternate with detailed descriptions of the thoughts and feelings of a single character.
+The large cast tell their stories in different styles.
+Lyrical passages listing flora and fauna of the Pacific Northwest are followed by monologs on family and local history recorded on old-fashioned devices, and breathless chapters juxtaposing the parallel actions of two characters alternate with detailed descriptions of the thoughts and feelings of a single character.
 Rather than a cohesive story, Mink River is a collection of brief insights into the lives of the villagers.

 Portraying poverty: A tricky endeavor